The Vermont Statutes Online

 (8) Hearings resulting from opinions requested under subsection 248(h) of this title.

-(9) Proceedings at the Federal Energy Regulatory Commission which involve Vermont utilities or which may affect the interests of the State of Vermont.
+(9) Proceedings at the Federal Energy Regulatory Commission that involve Vermont utilities or that may affect the interests of the State of Vermont.
 Costs under this subdivision shall be charged to the involved electric or natural gas companies pursuant to subsection 21(a) of this title.
 In cases where the proceeding is generic in nature, the costs shall be allocated to electric or natural gas companies in proportion to the benefits sought for the customers of such companies from such advocacy.
 The Public Utility Commission and the Department of Public Service shall report quarterly to the Joint Fiscal Committee all costs incurred and expenditures charged under the authority of this subsection, and the purpose for which such costs were incurred and expenditures made.

 (10) Proceedings under the federal Telecommunications Act of 1996.

-(11) Proceedings at the Nuclear Regulatory Commission which involve Vermont utilities or which may affect the interests of the State of Vermont.
+(11) Proceedings at the Nuclear Regulatory Commission that involve Vermont utilities or that may affect the interests of the State of Vermont.
 Costs under this subdivision shall be charged to the involved electric companies pursuant to subsection 21(a) of this title.
 In cases where the proceeding is generic in nature, the costs shall be allocated to electric companies in proportion to the benefits sought for the customers of such companies from such advocacy.

-(12) Proceedings at the U.S. Bankruptcy Court which involve Vermont utilities or which may affect the interests of the State of Vermont.
+(12) Proceedings at the U.S. Bankruptcy Court that involve Vermont utilities or that may affect the interests of the State of Vermont.
 Costs under this subdivision shall be charged to the involved utilities pursuant to subsection 21(a) of this title.
 In cases where the proceeding is generic in nature, the costs shall be allocated to utilities in proportion to the benefits sought for the customers of such companies from such advocacy.

-(13) Proceedings before the Federal Communications Commission or related forums which involve Vermont utilities or which may affect the interests of the State of Vermont.
+(13) Proceedings before the Federal Communications Commission or related forums that involve Vermont utilities or that may affect the interests of the State of Vermont.
 Costs under this subdivision shall be charged, pursuant to subsection 21(a) of this title, to the companies providing telecommunications services on a common carrier basis.
 In cases where the proceeding is generic in nature, the costs shall be allocated to companies in proportion to the benefits sought for their customers from such advocacy.

-(14) Proceedings before the Federal Communications Commission or related forums which involve a company that owns a cable television system holding a certificate of public good and delivering services in Vermont or which may affect the interests of the State of Vermont.
+(14) Proceedings before the Federal Communications Commission or related forums that involve a company that owns a cable television system holding a certificate of public good and delivering services in Vermont or that may affect the interests of the State of Vermont.
 Costs under this subdivision shall be charged to the company pursuant to subsection 21(a) of this title.
 In cases where the proceeding is generic in nature, the costs shall be allocated to companies in proportion to the benefits sought for their customers from such advocacy.

 (15) Proceedings before any State or federal court concerning a company holding or a facility subject to a certificate issued under this title if the proceedings may affect the interests of the State of Vermont.
 Costs under this subdivision (15) shall be charged to the involved company pursuant to subsection 21(a) of this title.
 In cases where the proceeding is generic in nature, the costs shall be allocated to companies in proportion to the benefits sought for their customers from such advocacy.

 (c) Persons employed by the State are competent to be designated to act for the same purposes and in lieu of or in conjunction with additional personnel retained under this section.
 However, when so acting, they shall not receive compensation in addition to their regular pay.
 (Amended 1959, No. 329 (Adj.
 Sess.), § 39(b), eff.
 March 1, 1961; 1961, No. 258, § 1, eff.
 July 31, 1961; 1975, No. 254 (Adj.
 Sess.), § 154; 1979, No. 204 (Adj.
 Sess.), § 6, eff.
 Feb.
 1, 1981; 1987, No. 65, § 7, eff.
 May 28, 1987; 1987, No. 271 (Adj.
 Sess.), § 16, eff.
 June 21, 1988; 1987, No. 273 (Adj.
 Sess.), § 4, eff.
 June 21, 1988; 1989, No. 63, § 1, eff.
 May 22, 1989; 1995, No. 182 (Adj.
 Sess.), § 12, eff.
 May 22, 1996; 1997, No. 135 (Adj.
 Sess.), § 1; 1999, No. 49, § 150; 1999, No. 155 (Adj.
 Sess.), § 12h; 2001, No. 143 (Adj.
 Sess.), §§ 47, 48; 2003, No. 98 (Adj.
 Sess.), § 1; 2009, No. 146 (Adj.
 Sess.), § F25; 2011, No. 47, § 20n, eff.
 May 25, 2011; 2015, No. 172 (Adj.
-Sess.), § E.233.)
+Sess.), § E.233; 2023, No. 85 (Adj.
+Sess.), § 341, eff.
+July 1, 2024.)

 § 21.
 Particular proceedings and activities; assessment of costs